 For over a decade, I was a personal stylist.
 I didn’t work with celebrities or high profile women.
 I didn’t have clients with limitless budgets or closets full of couture.
 Instead, I worked with women like you.
 Hard-working, budget-conscious, busy – oh, so busy.

-My clients were in in all seasons of life: from stay at home moms to seasoned executives and single professionals to recently retired.
-While they were diverse, they all shared one big commonality: they wanted to look stylish within their lives without having to fuss and fret about it.
+My clients were in all seasons of life: from stay at home moms to seasoned executives and single professionals to recently retired.
+While they were diverse, they all shared one thing in common: they wanted to look stylish within their lives without having to fuss and fret about it.

 Today, I thought I would share what I learned from working and speaking with thousands of women.
 I didn’t pull these tips out of thin air.
 These are the strategies and advice that worked for my clients time and again.

 Not on this list are the standard go-to’s like have fresh manicure, keep your make-up dewy, and hair styled.
 Of course, these things make a HUGE difference, even if you’re just wearing a sweatsuit.
 But today’s list a little deeper, to the real core of making daily style easy.